Hyperbaric Oxygen Therapy (HBO)

 physician will contact your doctor for instructions on how to deal with this device.

 Your doctor will discuss blood sugar control with you.
 The HBO technician will check your blood sugar before and after treatment.
 Take your medicine as prescribed.
 Eat before HBO.

 Tell your wound care physician if you are currently being treated with chemotherapy or have previously received treatment.

 What Should I Expect When I Arrive for Treatment?

-For more information about HBOT, visit our Wound Science Initiative webpage to download our recent white paper about HBOT.
+For more information about HBO, visit our Wound Science Initiative webpage to download our recent white paper about HBO.

-If you or a loved are a good candidate for hyperbaric oxygen therapy (HBOT), the first step is to find a Wound Care Center near you.
+If you or a loved are a good candidate for hyperbaric oxygen therapy (HBO), the first step is to find a Wound Care Center near you.

 Read a white paper on how hyperbaric oxygen (HBO therapy) is used as a lever for reducing unwarranted clinical variability.